artandmath/NukeProfilers/README.md

 ./profilers.sh
 ```
 > [!NOTE]
-> The shellscripts are hardcoded to specific versions of Nuke.
-Modify as required.
+> The shellscripts are hardcoded to specific versions of Nuke, modify shellscripts as required.
 >
 > $PATH may have to be set correctly for your version of Nuke.

 ## Alternatively
-- Modify the scripts to work in your comp pipeline.
+- Modify the Nukescripts to work in your comp pipeline.
-- Test the scripts by sending the write nodes to your renderfarm.
+- Test the Nukescripts by sending the write nodes to your renderfarm.
 - Gather the analytics.